Been through the fire in life?

 From nothing to never ending.

-I want to have plenty of resources so that the people I can help is never ending.
+I want to have plenty of resources so that the people I can help can’t be measured.

 By the way, when I speak of loss, I am not speaking of just material wealth.